Harsh-Prajapati02/DSA-With-CPP/Conditional_Exercises/README.md

 # 🚀 C++ Conditional Programs

-This repository contains **C++ programs** that utilize **if-else statements** to solve real-world problems, including **voting eligibility checks, divisibility tests, number classifications, student grading, shopping bill calculations, and electricity bill computations**.
+This repository contains **C++ programs** that utilize **if-else statements** to solve real-world problems, including **voting eligibility checks, divisibility tests, number classifications, student grading, shopping bill calculations, electricity bill computations, and finding the maximum number from 2, 3, or 4 inputs**.

 Each program is structured to ensure **accuracy, proper validation, and efficient execution**.